cj-davis99/volatility_aggregation/README.md

 - All scripts can be found in the 'scripts' directory.
 - All data generated should be exported to the 'data' directory.
 - All output figures should be exported to the 'output' directory.
+- Unit tests can be found in the 'tests' directory.

 ### Scripts
 The "run_all.r" script runs each script in the inteded order.
 The intended order of running scripts is as follows: